TimDelRey/Ruby-example-1/README.md

 ### Task description
-The code for the task that required awarding bonus points to users according to a csv-file <br>
+Due to the closure of the project, it is necessary to award bonus points to users for loyalty
 ### Note
++ The code for the task that required awarding bonus points to users according to a csv-file <br>
-Points are awarded by another service through kafka
++ Points are awarded by another service through kafka